 A church has been started in his name.
 There is a museum devoted to him in Buenos Aires, located in the house where he grew up as a teenager.
 Grown men cry when they are able to evoke the emotions he has managed to awaken with his undisputed talent.

 Though interestingly when opinion polls are run to chose Argentina’s best sports personality in history, for instance, the mild-mannered good-natured Juan Manuel Fangio wins hands down every time.

-In the 32 years since those two goals which we have come to think of as a single event, the rollercoaster nature of his life has seen him hit the headlines over and over: he has risen to deity status and fallen from grace to the darkest pits imaginable only to rise back up.
+In the subsequent years since those two goals which we have come to think of as a single event, the rollercoaster nature of his life has seen him hit the headlines over and over: he has risen to deity status and fallen from grace to the darkest pits imaginable only to rise back up.

 A walking contradiction that somehow validates contradiction; gives us all permission to accept our own humanity, our faults, our undesirable desires.

 Whether or not he was better than Pele or Cruyff is neither here nor there.
-He is truly unique, and the literal proof of this can be seen in those two goals he scored against England in 1986.
+He was truly unique, and the literal proof of this can be seen in those two goals he scored against England in 1986.